hrydgard/ppsspp-site/docs/development/glossary.md

 # Glossary

+## Memstick / Memory Stick

+The PSP's portable flash storage solution, very similar to SD cards but a different format.

 ## Allegrex

 The [PSP's main CPU](/docs/psp-hardware/cpu/allegrex-overview).
 It's a 333MHz MIPS processor with a whole bunch of custom extensions, including a SIMD vector instruction set, and a few very convenient bit manipulation instructions.
 Most games run it at 222MHz to save power, but some make full use of it.